yonkov/team-members-block/README.md

 ![Image Four: Social Links on Plugin Backend](https://i.imgur.com/1lvebct.png)

 ## Developer's Info
-This plugin is bootstrapped by running `npx @wordpress/create-block inpsyde-challenge`.
+This plugin is bootstrapped by running `npx @wordpress/create-block team-members-block`.
 It uses JSX, React and Typescript and requres a build step to run the code.
 If you want to make any changes, you need to clone or download this repository, install and activate this plugin, then run:

     npm i
     npm start